 For more than a decade, retail banks around the world have been on a journey towards digitalization, seeking new ways to retain existing customers and gain new ones.
 Facing increasing competition from tech-savvy fintech disruptors as well as the evolving consumer behavior, traditional retail banks were already under serious pressure to evolve.

 The COVID-19 pandemic only accelerated the ongoing digital transformation processes, forcing banks to close their physical branches overnight and to shift both their marketing and customer services to digital channels.
-According to the recently published World Retail Banking Report 2021, “the post-COVID-19 era will be defined by fierce competition, pushing banks to review priorities and realign investments in growth areas to meet higher customer expectations.”
-According to the study, banks can secure growth by adopting a data-driven approach and leverage data to hyper-personalize the customer experience.
+According to the World Retail Banking Report 2021, “the post-COVID-19 era will be defined by fierce competition, pushing banks to review priorities and realign investments in growth areas to meet higher customer expectations.”
+According to the study, banks can secure growth by adopting a data-driven approach and leverage their first-party data to hyper-personalize the customer experience.

 To help marketers in financial organizations on their journey towards data-driven marketing, we’re sharing three successful case studies, created by one of our retail bank customers: